 - Survivors shall be informed of their options to notify law enforcement.

 - Survivors shall be notified of counseling services.

 - Survivors shall be notified of options for changing academic and living situations.

-In addition, the Missouri Constitution contains a crime victims Bill of Rights which states:
+In addition, the Missouri Constitution contains a crime victims Bill of Rights.

 August 28, 2010

 Crime victims’ rights.

 Section 32.
 1. Crime victims, as defined by law, shall have the following rights, as defined by law: